fshafi1/miscellaneous/README.md

 #Descritpion
-This is just me revisiting some html, css, js basics
+This is just me revisiting some html, css, js basics.
+Another random change to get used to git pull, merge, checkout ....